Using Remote Desktop in Windows 7

 , , and <Delete> keys simultaneously and then click on Lock Computer.
 This completes setting up your computer.
 These settings will remain in effect and do not need to be repeated.

 - Click on Start, select All Programs, select Accessories, select Communications and double-click on Remote Desktop Connection.

-- In the Computer: field, type the computer name (from step 12 above) for your office computer.
+- In the Computer: field, type the IP address (from step 10 above) for your office computer.